remult/remult/docs/tutorials/react-next/backend-methods.md

 Let's add two buttons to the todo app: "Set all as completed" and "Set all as uncompleted".

-1. Add a `setAllCompleted` async method to the `Home` function component, which accepts a `completed` boolean argument and sets the value of the `completed` field of all the tasks accordingly.
+1. Add a `setAllCompleted` async function to the `Home` function component, which accepts a `completed` boolean argument and sets the value of the `completed` field of all the tasks accordingly.

    _src/pages/index.tsx_